Closes: When filled

 Requires occasional travel using employee’s own transportation.

 The Puyallup Tribe of Indians reserves the right to revise or change job duties and responsibilities as the need arises.
-This position description does not constitute a written or implied contract of employment.

 Indian Preference Employer as Required by Law